kordless/EvolveMCP/README.md

 <h1>🧠</h1>
 </div>

+# EvolveMCP: Claude Manager & MCP Bootstrapper

-# Complete Beginner's Guide to Installing Evolve
+**Complete Beginner's Guide to Installing Evolve**

 This guide walks you through installing Evolve step by step, even if you're new to programming tools.
 EvolveMCP is a PowerShell utility and MCP server that helps you extend Claude Desktop with custom tools it writes for you and itself.

+> If there is a moment we'll remember, it will be this moment of inception, where we can talk to the AI to write code - anyone can write code.

+## What is EvolveMCP?

+EvolveMCP is a toolkit that enables Claude Desktop to create and run custom tools that extend its capabilities.
+This means:

+- Claude can write code for you that it can then use itself
+- You can ask Claude to build specialized tools that solve your specific problems
+- You can enhance Claude's capabilities beyond its default features

 ## Prerequisites